shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 {% endhighlight %}

 We will use `ApiResponse` to communicate data from Repository to ViewModel and ultimately to Activity.
-So if we get any error while fetching data from the remote api, we will set Error in the `ApiResponse` else we will set the list of `Issue` objects into it.
+So if we get any error while fetching data from the remote api, we will set Error in the `ApiResponse`, else we will set the list of `Issue` objects into it.

 Next let's create Retrofit Service interface: